-The Begijnhof was originally
+The Begijnhof in Amsterdam

 Houses in Begijnhof are still occupied by single women, so please respect their privacy and be quiet.

 The Begijnhof Chapel (No. 29 and 30), a clandestine church, was completed in 1680.
 It contains many reminders of the Catholic past.

 It is unclear when exactly the Begijnhof was established.
 According a document the Beguines lived in 1346 in a house called "Beghynhuys".
 Later, in 1389, in a privileged letter there is mention of a courtyard.

 Nowadays Begijnhof is one of Amsterdam's top 10 attractions.